A Parameter-Free Tour of the Binary Black Hole Population: Background

-In Sect.~\ref{sec:method} we begin by motivating and defining autoregressive processes as a useful tool in the inference of compact binary populations.
-In Sects.~\ref{sec:masses} through \ref{sec:effective-spins}, we then apply our method to study the distributions of masses, redshifts, component spins, and effective spins among the binary black hole population.
-Along the way, we systematically demonstrate feature extraction and discuss new or expanded strongly-parametrized models motivated by our results.
-We conclude in Sect.~\ref{sec:conclusion} by commenting on the relationship between flexible and strongly-parameterized models and avenues for future work.
+In Sect.~\ref{sec:method}, we begin by motivating and defining autoregressive processes as a useful tool in the inference of compact binary populations.
+In Sects.~\ref{sec:masses}--\ref{sec:effective-spins}, we then apply our method to study the distributions of masses, redshifts, component spins, and effective spins among the binary black hole population.
+Along the way, we systematically demonstrate feature extraction and discuss new or expanded strongly parametrized models motivated by our results.
+We conclude in Sect.~\ref{sec:conclusion} by commenting on the relationship between flexible and strongly parameterized models and avenues for future work.

-The code used to generate our results and to produce all figures and numbers in the text is hosted on GitHub at \url{https://github.com/tcallister/autoregressive-bbh-inference/}, and the data produced by our analyses can be download from Zenodo at \url{https://doi.org/10.5281/zenodo.7616096}.